 For Sidekicks, love really does hurt all the time.
 These sweet people have to be very careful that they do not fall into abusive relationships.
 If you fall into the Sidekick pattern, your path to true love will open up when you learn to recognize the difference between self-sacrifice in a healthy relationship and suffering that is unnecessary and unjust.
 Choose lovers who will not only accept your sacrifices with a spirit of gratitude, but will offer their own sacrifices in return.

 Editor’s Note: Is the Sidekick pattern not your type?
 Find out your own romantic pattern with The Wicked Truth About Love Questionnaire and stay tuned between now and Valentine’s Day to learn more about the six patterns of desire and which one leads to true love!
+Then join Suzanne Ross and Adam Ericksen as they discuss the book on February 14 at 10 am Central on the Raven Foundation Facebook page!

 The Wicked Truth About Love: The Tangles of Desire contains a full discussion of the triangular nature of desire and all the tangles, including advice on how to get untangled and back on the path to love.
 Just in time for Valentine’s Day!